Yeh Meri Family: Season 3 (2024)

+Season 4 (2024)

 Production

 The creator of The Viral Fever, Arunabh Kumar stated about the concept of making a family-drama series, as according to Arunabh, film and television shows had lacked a good concept of a family drama in the past 20 years, in which a story that everyone can relate to.
 He wanted to bring the dynamics of the quintessential India family, which was the main core concept of the show.
 It was set in the 1990s as Arunabh stated that the time period was very organic because "just like the family relationships, 90s had a certain innocence about them".